Reindeer under the aurora here at the aurora borealis observatory

 Live animals standing under the aurora are not something you see often in photography.
 Here’s the tale of how ‘our’ reindeer posed under the aurora to give spectacular photos.

-At the aurora borealis observatory we have our own reindeer enclosure.
+At the aurora borealis observatory we have our own reindeer enclosure, so getting to see reindeer under the aurora is quite common.
 A few years ago we acquired two reindeer calves but last year one of the youngsters escaped leaving his brother alone.
 Nevertheless ‘Reinulf’ quickly adapted and can be seen all around his large enclosure at our resort.
 It’s always been a dream for us to be able to capture Reinulf under the aurora.
 There had been several photos of reindeers under the aurora in the past but never without the animal being on a leash.
 Besides the pictures usually look very dark or noisy.
 Here’s the main problem.
 At night you need to let the shutter of your camera open for several seconds to let in the little light there is.
 However the main challenge is that animals move in that lapse of time, resulting in you getting blurry subjects.
 Challenge accepted though!
 Here’s how we did and this is the stunning result:

 Firstly you need to wait for a time when the surrounding light is higher, ideally during a bright aurora display or a full moon (previous picture).
 Don’t use a flash as this type of light is not natural and won’t let you properly capture the aurora at the same time.
 Secondly you need to have a nice low-light camera that can handle high ISOs well.
 Since you’re going to want to reduce your shutter speed to under a second, you will have to compensate with cranking up the ISO film.
 You also need a very fast lens that ideally has a short focusing distance to have has many elements in focus as possible, even wide open.
 To help gather as much light as possible in the nick of time, you need to set your aperture wide open, ideally f2 or lower.